chenxingqiang/visualization_by_echo_state_network/README.md

 Each cluster corresponds to some starting angle of the sine function.

-2. The dimension of readout weight vector is 2
+* Case 2: The dimension of readout weight vector is 2

 When the dimension of the readout weight vector is 2, we have again 3 clusters as in the following figure.